percona/everest-doc/docs/reference/faq.md

-# Frequently asked questions
+# Frequently asked questions (FAQ)

 This section outlines the most frequently asked questions (FAQs) about Percona Everest.

 ???
-Question "1.
-DatabaseEngine"
+Question "What is DatabaseEngine?"

-    What is a `DatabaseEngine`, and can you provide an example of **Database Engine Operations**?
+    Can you provide an example of **Database Engine Operations**?
 Does it manage database operators, such as upgrading the operator, or is it related to Percona Everest resources?

     **Answer:**
     The `DatabaseEngine` is a resource that contains compatible PG/PXC/MongoDB versions for the current Everest version.
 This information can be retrieved and updated.

     Refer to our [API documentation](https://percona-everest.readme.io/reference/getkubernetesclusterresources) for in-depth information.

-???+ Question "2.
-Everest API"
+???+ Question "Do we have logs of the API calls made?"

-    - Do we have logs of the API calls made?
-This would help us validate whether an API call was executed for a user operation and if it encountered any errors.
+    - This would help us validate whether an API call was executed for a user operation and if it encountered any errors.
 This is important for troubleshooting issues where an operation is completed, but the corresponding Everest operator resource hasn’t been created for some reason.

         **Answer:**
         Yes, the Everest backend has logs.
 It runs as a `percona-everest` deployment within the `everest-system `namespace.